BuildHackSecure/gitscraper/README.md

 This current upload contains the results from 5,256,950 php files from 39,069 different repositories

-Gitscraper examines PHP files to create SecList / Dictionary files which can be used against any envinonment ( not just PHP ) for pentesting & bounty hunters.
+Gitscraper examines PHP files to create SecList / Dictionary files which can be used against any environment ( not just PHP ) for pentesting & bounty hunters.

 ### How to Run